FibonacciDude/UnsupervisedLatentModelling/README.md

-Autoregression on eye-gaze (x, y) data, then using z vector learned by GRU/LSTM (its output) to predict what type of task the user is performing.
+Autoregression on eye-gaze (x, y) data, then using hidden z vector learned by GRU/LSTM (its output) to predict what type of task the user is performing.
+Similar to density estimation.

 More description coming soon.